lvyv/PyPhm/docs/index.md

 ## Welcome to PyPhm Pages

-The skeleton of PyPhm is automated created by cookiecutter.
+The skeleton of PyPhm is created by cookiecutter.
 >> cookiecutter https://github.com/audreyr/cookiecutter-pypackage.git

 ### CWRU bearing datasets